qdong327/responsive-portfolio/assets/READMEdirec.md

 * The URLs of the GitHub repositories

+Comments from Previous Grader:
+Test the HTML using the following, https://validator.w3.org/nu/?doc=https%3A%2F%2Fqdong327.github.io%2Fresponsive-portfolio%2Findex.html
 - - -

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.